All creatures great and small

 Threatened species are considered to be priorities for protection and recovery work.
 In many circumstances, work to protect and enhance threatened species can also benefit other native flora and fauna species and communities.

-A review of Victoria’s threatened species list was completed by the Department of Environment, Land, Water and Planning in 2021.
+A review of Victoria’s threatened species list was completed by the former Department of Environment, Land, Water and Planning (now Department of Energy, Environment and Climate Action) in 2021.
 An estimated 159 species of native animals known to occur in this region since 1980 are listed as threatened.
 Some of those are identified in the table below.
 More detailed lists of threatened species are available at the Data tables page of this strategy and at the Victorian threatened species list.

 The map shows some of the recent recorded sightings of 11 threatened species, illustrating that, even when considering just this small number of species, virtually all areas of the region are important for threatened species.

 Numerous ongoing programs and initiatives are in place seeking to protect and enhance the populations and resilience of various threatened species.
-The Department of Environment, Land, Water and Planning, Parks Victoria, Zoos Victoria, community groups (such as the Friends of the Helmeted Honeyeater and the Friends of the Leadbeaters Possum) and others make significant contributions to these efforts.
+The Department of Energy, Environment and Climate Action, Parks Victoria, Zoos Victoria, community groups (such as the Friends of the Helmeted Honeyeater and the Friends of the Leadbeaters Possum) and others make significant contributions to these efforts.
 The Mt Rothwell Biodiversity Centre is also making a significant contribution to reintroductions of threatened species including Eastern Barred Bandicoot, Eastern Quoll, Eastern Bettong and Southern Brush Tail Rock Wallabies.

 |Species||Bass Coast, South Gippsland & islands||Casey, Cardinia & Baw Baw||Mornington Peninsula||Yarra Ranges & Nillumbik||Urban Melbourne||Macedon Ranges, Hume, Mitchell & Whittlesea||Melton, Moorabool, Wyndham & Greater Geelong||Port Phillip Bay||Western Port|